unicorn-meta-zoo/unicorn-meta-zoo.github.io/CONTRIBUTING.md

 6. Once each episode is fully transcribed (or if I publish it), I'll send out the next episode for transcription.

-7. If you don't have the time, energy or interest to transcibe episodes, just let me know and I'll take you off the mailing list.
+7. If you don't have the time, energy or interest to transcribe episodes, just let me know and I'll take you off the mailing list.